Mariam2waleed/The-Escaper/README.md

 # The-Escaper
 Ai for Game

-An easy 3D game just by useing keyboard with 3 diffrent levels
+An easy 3D game just use keyboard the target is to collect the diamonds with 3 different levels